koukijohn/holberton-system_engineering-devops/README.md

-This directory is abour bash loops, conditions, and parsing.
+This directory is about holbertonschool system engineering devops.